 Although individual dry heath communities can typically be species poor, over 605 vascular plant species, 378 species of fungi and 1,390 mosses and liverworts have been found on the heaths.
 This includes 94 of county, national or international significance.

-The Pebblebed Heaths offer a haven for wildlife, supporting over 3,000 species, including many rare or
+The Pebblebed Heaths offer a haven for wildlife, supporting over 3,000 species, including many which are rare or threatened.
+You can read more in our Biodiversity Audit.

 The first formalised monitoring of wildlife on the Pebblebed Heaths was undertaken in the 1970s, with annual monitoring beginning in the late 1980s.
 All records are archived at the Devon Biodiversity Records Centre.